Fans pay tribute to Coco Lee, Hong Kong singer who had international success

 Lee was married to Bruce Rockowitz, former CEO of Hong Kong supply chain company Li & Fung.
 She had two stepdaughters.

-He death had shocked fans.
+Her death had shocked fans.
 Her siblings posted on Facebook that she had depression for years and had attempted suicide at home on July 2.
 She died a few days later.

+On Monday afternoon, more than 100 fans dressed in black were waiting outside the funeral home.

+Lin Jing, a fan from Fujian province in the southeast, said she admired Lee’s smile and appearance, adding: “She was really talented.
+She always tried to improve and she inspired women to feel independent.”

+“To friends like us, Coco was a passionate and kind friend who showed care to us.
+She was really a good person.
+That’s why we are so reluctant to accept she has left us,” he said.

+Award-winning director Ang Lee recalled his exchanges with the late singer before the Oscars and said it was a pity she died so young.
+“We miss her very much.
+Coco, rest in peace,” he said in the video.

-In Lee’s recent social media posts, she kept spreading positivity.
+In Coco Lee’s recent social media posts, she kept spreading positivity.
 In March, she posted about having to relearn how to walk after undergoing surgery for an old leg injury.

 “Successful surgery.
 Even though I’m in a lot of pain and I have to re-learn how to walk again, I know I can do it,” she wrote in a Facebook post.
 “Yes I can and I will!”